 Born This Way Foundation is committed to supporting the wellness of young people and empowering them to create a kinder, braver world.
 That mission is only possible when students have access to the information, support, and resources they need to foster their mental and emotional health.
-That’s why Born This Way Foundation is supporting teachers with a 2X Match on teacher-led projects (and a 3X match on student-led projects) that give students the resources they need to be mentally and emotionally healthy.
+That’s why Born This Way Foundation is supporting teachers with a 2X Match on teacher-led and student-led projects that give students the resources they need to be mentally and emotionally healthy.

 All eligible submissions will also be reviewed with Born This Way Foundation’s Mental and Emotional Wellness Rubric (below) for the chance to win one of five $5,000 DonorsChoose.org gift cards!
 Review the rubric below to give your project the best chance at receiving one of these rewards.
 We’ll announce the winners here in early 2018.